Matthew-Mosior/Servant-Image-Server/README.md

 ## Test Suite
 A simple test suite was implemented to ensure accuracy to the API specification.

-You can run the test suite with the following command:
+You can run the test suite with the following commands:

+`$ cd server`

 `$ stack test --test-arguments='[api-key] [api-secret]'`